coecms/ncimonitor/README.rst

     ncimonitor -P zz55 yy99 qq00

-If you just want to see just the change in short file usage since the start of the quarter (doesn’t affect SU usage):
+If you just want to see just the change in short file usage since the start of the quarter (doesn't affect SU usage):

 .. code:: bash